Markets

 In fact, Palantir is down more than 18% from the high levels it hit in early August, a drop that earlier this week forced it to cede its crown as the top-performing issue in the S&P 500 this year.

 The slump Friday comes amid another down day for so-called momentum stocks.
 (Momentum is one of the “factors” adherents of factor investing try to manipulate to optimize their portfolios.
-It essentially is a catchall for stocks that have been going up for a while.)
+It’s essentially a catchall for stocks that have been going up for a while.)

 Why has it done so well?

-In fact, its rather brash executive suite continuously touts the fact that its growth and free cash flow profitability is roughly double the so-called “Rule of 40” that that software-as-a-service company’s target as the ideal mix of growth and profit.
-(Jonathan Weil over at the Wall Street Journal has good explainer on the Rule of 40 here.)
+In fact, its rather brash executive suite continuously touts the fact that its growth and free cash flow profitability are roughly double the so-called “Rule of 40” that the company targets as the ideal mix of growth and profit.
+(Jonathan Weil over at The Wall Street Journal has good explainer on the Rule of 40 here.)

-But one way to interpret the recent wobble in the company’s share price is that the market is starting to question how long such high levels of growth and profitability can persist.
+But one way to interpret the recent wobble in the “software as a service” (SaaS) company’s share price is that the market is starting to question how long such high levels of growth and profitability can persist.

 After all, standard economic theory suggests that high growth and high profitability act almost as the chum of capitalism, attracting the attention of would-be predatory competitors from far and wide.